Sea Anemone Fungus (Aseröe rubra) in Hawaii. Once its spore mass matures it oozes a foul smell to attract insects.

 In this continuously evolving presentation Daniel will share his stunning images and entertaining and educational stories from his journeys to far flung places.
 The hunting grounds range from dark mountain forests and vast alpine meadows, to village markets, restaurants and home kitchens.
 You will encounter many famous and familiar mushrooms in exotic places you never expected.
 The fancy flavorful mushrooms will be accompanied by fascinatingly odd fungal fellows, some of them stinky, slimy and incredibly beautiful, others eerily strange and more precious than gold.

-Daniel's mushroom photos are from places as diverse as Tibet, Bhutan, China, Peru, Ecuador, Austria, Switzerland, Germany, Canada and the US [Hawaii, Alaska, and also Colorado, California, Oregon and his resident state, Washington].
+Daniel's mushroom photos are from places as diverse as Tibet, Bhutan, China, Colombia, Suriname, Peru, Ecuador, Austria, Switzerland, Germany, Canada and the US [Hawaii, Alaska, Colorado, California, Oregon and his resident state, Washington].

-Daniel is the author of "A Field Guide to Edible Mushrooms of the Pacific Northwest" (Harbour Publishing 2011).
+Daniel is the author of "A Field Guide to Edible Mushrooms of the Pacific Northwest", and also to California (Harbour Publishing 2011 & 2013).
 He grew up in Munich, Bavaria, and started hunting mushrooms as soon as he was able to keep up with his family in the forests.
-He studied geography, botany and ecology in order to work onenvironmental issues in the Himalayas and Tibet, where he has been researching and consulting for twenty years.
+He studied geography, botany and ecology in order to work on environmental issues in the Himalayas and Tibet, where he has been researching and consulting for twenty years.
 As part of his research Daniel has been focusing on medicinal and edible mushrooms in Tibet for many years.
 Years ago Daniel moved to Seattle and joined the Puget Sound Mycological Society, which enticed him to take his love for mushrooms to a whole new level.
 Being an expert on wild edible mushrooms on three continents and an organizer of mushroom tours [www.MushRoaming.com], Daniel keeps venturing out into new and old habitats and cultures to feed his curiosity and his family, along the way capturing images and gathering stories to share.